RECENT POST

 After the styling part, we move to the API to get the weather data.

-First, you must sign up for a Weatherstack account.
-Then, you have to generate an API key.
-Once you get the API key, you must return to your coding process.
+First, you must subscribe to a weather API like weatherstack and generate an API key.
+Once you get the API key, you can return to your coding process.

 Coding the JavaScript